Hillman Prize Canada - 2015 Judges

-Jim Stanford is an Economist with the Canadian Auto Workers, Canada's largest private-sector trade union.
-He received his Ph.D. in Economics in 1995 from the New School for Social Research in New York, and also holds economics degrees from Cambridge University and the University of Calgary.
-Jim is the author of Paper Boom (published in 1999) and author of Economics for Everyone (Pluto Press and Canadian Centre for Policy Alternatives, 2008).
-Jim writes a regular economics column for the Globe and Mail, and lives in Toronto with his partner and two daughters.
+Jim Stanford is Economist with Unifor, the union formed in 2013 from the merger of the Canadian Auto Workers (CAW) and the Communication Energy and Paperworkers (CEP).
+Jim received his Ph.D. in Economics in 1995 from the New School for Social Research in New York, and also holds economics degrees from Cambridge University and the University of Calgary.
+He is the author of Economics for Everyone (first published in 2008), which has been translated into 6 languages.
+He writes an economics column for the Globe and Mail, appears regularly on CBC TV’s “Bottom Line” economics panel, and is the Vice-President of the Canadian Centre for Policy Alternatives.
+He lives in Toronto with his family.

 Tony Burman is former head of Al Jazeera English and CBC News, and now teaches at Ryerson University's School of Journalism.
 He also writes a weekly column on world affairs for The Toronto Star.
 While Managing Director of Al Jazeera English in Qatar from 2008–10, the network’s worldwide audience reach more than doubled to 220 million households.
 In October 2009, Arabian Business Magazine named him the second most influential non-Arab in the Arab world.
 Before Al Jazeera, he spent more than three decades as an award-winning news and documentary producer at CBC news and current affairs — working in more than 30 countries — including seven years as its editor-in-chief.